hmcts/bulk-scan-shared-infrastructure/README.md

 The required user should have the `caseworker-bulkscan` role.
 This matches the CCD definition loaded at the next stage.

-Before running the `docker/ccd-definition-import/scripts/caseworker-bulkscan-idam.sql` sql script you need to edit it and add a password for your user.
-The password should replace the following text in the script:

-`'<replace-with-idam-pwd-caseworker-bulkscan-from-vault>'`

-If you want to use a simple password (only for local testing), the following text:

-`'$2a$11$mqk5TlYt62Sd.W38eC7ZS.J/jWOQ1WFKWkKf0JzgZafnbW3fs9cB6'`

-corresponds to the password `Passw0rd12`

-Using your favourite postgresql client connect to the idam database and run the sql script using the following parameters
+Using your favourite postgresql client connect to the idam database and run the `docker/ccd-definition-import/scripts/caseworker-bulkscan-idam.sql` sql script using the following parameters

 - url: `jdbc:postgresql://localhost:5432/idam`
 - username: `idam`
 - password: `idam`

+This creates a user for local development with the following credentials:

+- username: `bulkscan+ccd@gmail.com`
+- password: `Password12`

 **Note**: For AAT and Demo environments the password has already been created and is available from vault.